 If it appears that they actually need it.
 Now, if you end up in that boat where you tried putting your little ones down awake, you’re fully sleep trained, baby or toddler, it’s just not happening.
 And they end up falling asleep on you.
 And then that’s what the next few days look like.
 And they’re finally better, but now they don’t want to go back in there, but now they want you to rock them back to sleep.
 Just like what they got used to when they were sick.
 Don’t fret very, very normal, but also very, very fixable.
 My biggest piece of advice would be immediately go back into sleep training mode.
 So whichever method you used initially to get your little one sleeping, use that method, but stick, but skip to one of the last final steps.
 So if your little one was, if we’re talking like a minor illness, and when I say minor, I mean didn’t require hospitalization, right?

 Wasn’t under the weather for longer than let’s say a few days.
 That’s what I mean.
 When I say minor, um, you don’t have to start from square one, skip to one of the last final steps and use that approach for, you know, the next couple of days or so.
 And then your little one’s sleep should go back to normal.
 If on the other hand, your little one was more than just a little bit sick.
-Maybe your little one was super sick for, let’s say a one to two week period, or God forbid, they ended up in the hospital, you know, requiring more intervention.
+Maybe baby was super sick and sleeping all day for, let’s say a one to two week period, or God forbid, they ended up in the hospital, you know, requiring more intervention.
 Then of course the rules really, really changed.
 Right?
 Okay.
-Then we’re dealing with a very sick child.
+Then we’re dealing with a very sick baby who’s sleeping all day.
 And so it’s only natural that most likely all of those rules are going to go out the window.
 And so in that scenario, when your little one gets all better and is back at home and back to their normal selves in terms of their temperaments, that’s usually unless your medical team is telling you otherwise, that’s usually when it is safe to reach re sleep, train your little one, and you’ll likely want to start from the first step of whatever sleep training method you used.

 So that is my overall approach.
 Don’t underestimate what your little one can do.
 Only resort to re-introducing sleep crutches.
 If it really seems like your little one needs it.
 And then as soon as they’re all better, if you did have to re-introduce any kind of crutches, eliminate them immediately and re slowly drain your little one, get them back onto their schedule that they previously had and get them back on track as quickly as possible.
 And then you will get your champion sleeper back.